jekahamster/coursera-parser/README.md

 This program allows you to download courses from Coursera.

+Program can download video lessons, accompanying materials, quiz assignments, and other types of lessons in the form of screenshots and PDF files.

 ## How to use

 There are three commands: `login`, `get-course-data`, and `download-course`.
 If you want to download a course, you must follow these instructions: